 That’s it, our top 4 free camping spots in Victoria.
 Whether you’re looking for adventure or to relax, we’ve covered it all.
 Do these free campsites in Victoria intrigue you?
 Contact the friendly team at Travellers Autobarn Australia and begin to plan your own unique itinerary in a fully-functional, self-contained campervan rental today!

 Remember, Travellers Autobarn also provides you with several options to reduce your spending when it comes to selecting campgrounds during your trip.
 All customers will receive on pick-up a booklet that will highlight free campgrounds all around Australia – meaning instead savings for you.
-You will also get discount on specific holiday parks we partner with!
+You will also get a discount on specific holiday parks we partner with!
 The benefits are endless.